 9) Showcases product usefulness and usability in market

 Like the Alpo commercial that gave dogfooding its name and ambitious statements from Apple about proving the typewriter’s obsolescence internally, showing the market that your employees use your product can tangibly demonstrate its usefulness.
 It speaks to a belief in your products and the work you do.
+Dogfooding your own products before they launch shows that your team is engaged and knowledgeable about what they created, making it even more meaningful to the customer.
 It also represents solidarity with the customer experience.
-If it’s good enough for your customers, then it’s good enough for you.

 - Sometimes the context where you would use a product doesn’t lend itself to dogfooding.
 For example, oil or gas pipeline management tools need to leverage customer feedback rather than employee feedback because employees can’t manage a pipeline.